Al3zama1/swe-notes/CCNA/6 - IPv4 Addressing.md

 The non `x` values in the first octet indicate the first possible IP address for the given IPv4 address class.
 Setting all remaining `x` to 1 indicate the last possible IP address.
 Therefore, all addresses between the first and last possible addresses are available for use.

+* Only Classes A, B, and C can be assigned to devices.
 * IPv4 class D addresses are multicast addresses.
 * IPv4 class E addresses are Reserved (experimental purposes).
 * For class A IPv4 addresses,  the first and last addresses are reserved.
 Therefore, the usable addresses are in the range 1 - 126.
 The 127 address range is reserved for Lookback addresses.